rohang62/GPTree/README.md

 - `backend/routers/chat.py`
   - `POST /api/chat/stream`: SSE stream of tokens.
 Formats incoming messages array for the provider, loads full conversation history when `conversationId` is provided, and persists both user and assistant messages.
+  - After streaming completes, the server sends the first user message and the first assistant reply to the LLM to generate a concise title (<= 8 words) and updates the conversation’s title automatically.
   - Sends keep‑alive comments to keep connections healthy.

 - `backend/routers/conversations.py`